ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 looking to learn more about type systems and C development in general, but that's it, I promise!

-Anyway, even upgrading from gcc-9 to gcc-10 wasn't enough.
-Currently mypyc has a bug ([mypyc#885]) where its boxing / unboxing code triggers `array subscript 1 is above array bounds` on [`blib2to3.pgen2.parse.Parser.setup`][gcc-bug-code].
-I managed to simplify the reproduction case to the following:
+First off, as of writing mypyc has a bug ([mypyc#885]) where its boxing & unboxing code triggers `array subscript 1 is above array bounds` on [`blib2to3.pgen2.parse.Parser.setup`][gcc-bug-code].
+I simplified the reproduction case to the following:

 ```python3
 from typing import Optional, Tuple